Solve the Challenge 2025 Awareness Campaign:

 Environmental Governance:

-A Well-Governed Mediterranean for a Secured Future
+A Well-Governed Mediterranean for a Secure Future

 But… What is Governance?